peopledrivemecrazy/svelte-crypto-price-widget/README.md

 You need to run both ``npm run dev`` for svelte app.

-This project uses this [Gemini](https://api.gemini.com/v1/pricefeed)
+This project uses this [Gemini API](https://api.gemini.com/v1/pricefeed)

 Read the article here